-Flo Da-Silva is a current 1st Year Medical Student at Philadelphia College of Osteopathic Medicine.
+Flo Da-Silva is a rising 4th Year Medical Student at Philadelphia College of Osteopathic Medicine.
 Da-Silva graduated from University of the Sciences in 2018 with a bachelors degree in Biomedical Sciences after being a part of the Uscience's NCAA Division 2 Men's Basketball Team.
 After Graduation Da-Silva attended the Temple ACHS post-bacc program and completed the program before matriculating into PCOM as part of the 2023 Graduating Class.
 Flo Da-Silva decided to start TSBMIM in response to a lack of Black Male representation in the Tri-State area medical schools along with the need for mentorship and collaboration amongst the male students and physicians of color in the area.
 Through TSBMIM I also hope to inspire the younger generation students who come from backgrounds underrepresented in the medical field to pursue careers in healthcare and show them that while the path may not be easy, it is very possible.

 Community Service Chair